 It is worth comparing Manborg to something like Star Wreck: In the Pirkinning (2005), which was made in very similar circumstances in its creators’ apartment using home computers to create most of the sets and effects.
 Where Star Wreck deliveredeffects work that could easily sit alongside the more accomplished product being turned out by studios like Industrial Light and Magic, Steven Kostanski has gone for a deliberately scrappy look.
 The killer cyborgs in the arena are made to look like amateur stop-motion effects and are surrounded by grainy matte lines even though the facility would surely have existed to deliver these at a much more accomplished level.
 The sets and backgrounds inserts have the look of obvious blue screen.

-The viewers of Manborg seem the ones used to viewing ‘bad films’ in quote marks where they actively deride the production values and laugh at the unintentional corniness of films.
 What may be missed is that amid the film’s self-conscious low-budget look, Steven Kostanski has made a work that houses a great deal of creativity.
 When you consider that the film was shot in his parents’ home and the basement of a neighbouring store, the ability to create battlefields, arenas filled with thousands, giant alien machines, a post-holocaust terrain and people it with all manner of creatures and action scenes, what he has produced here amounts to a genuine miracle of no-budget filmmaking.
-It is a film constantly filled with texture, background detail and something happening in the frame – all of which has been digitally inserted where it would have been extremely easy to leave it blank.
+It is a film constantly filled with texture, background detail and something happening in the frame – all of which has been digitally inserted.
 You only need contrast Manborg to one of the genuine Z-budget films from the era it seeks to emulate such as R.O.T.O.R.
 (1989) and see just how much creativity has gone into this work, even though that film probably had a far larger budget.

 The film is also worth watching until after the credits for the trailer for Bio-Cop – not to be confused with the Hong Kong film Bio-Cops (2000).
 This is not a real film but a mocked-up trailer that Kostanski made in order to bring Manborg‘s running time up to feature length for release.
 This proves to be a highly amusing two-three minute piece about a suicidally inept zombie police officer where Kostanski has fun referencing other 1980s films such as The Toxic Avenger (1986), Dead Heat (1988) and Maniac Cop (1988).

 As part of Astron-6, Steven Kostanski also co-directed the Troma film Father’s Day (2011).
-He next went onto make the W is for Wish segment of ABCs of Death 2 (2014) and co-directed with Jeremy Gillespie the H.P.
-Lovecraft homage The Void (2016).
+He next went onto make the W is for Wish segment of ABCs of Death 2 (2014), co-directed the H.P.
+Lovecraft homage The Void (2016) with Jeremy Gillespie and then solo directed Leprechaun Returns (2018).
 Other Astron-6 members subsequently went onto make the giallo homage The Editor (2014).